 - 1. Start the fan in the engine compartment (if fitted) or open the hold. - 2.
 Turn the key of the starter switch counter-clockwise, the engine stops and all indicators turn off.
 The engine stops, all lamps go out.
-For panel without key, press the ON/STOP button and release it.
-The engine stops.
-Turn the key of the main panel counterclockwise.
-All indicators will turn off.

-AFTER STOPPING THE ENGINE
+AFTER STOPPING THE GENSET